astral-fate/TM366-Artificial-Intelligence/Learning perceptron and delta/Readme.md

 #  Neural topology

 * Feedforward: <br>
 This is the most common network topology, where the units are arranged in layers and all units in a layer are connected to all units in the next layer, but not to units in other layers or within the same layer.
+Activity in a feedforward network flows from the input layer through to the output layer.

+* Lattice: <br>
+This type of network has units arranged in a single sheet, with excitatory and inhibitory connections between them.
+Units tend to excite other units in their neighborhood and inhibit those further away.

 * Recurrent: <br>
-This type of network has connections between units that form a directed cycle, which allows the network to process sequences of inputs and maintain information over time.

-* Modular:  <br>
-This type of network consists of multiple sub-networks, or modules, that are connected to each other and can process different aspects of the input data independently.
-Modular networks can be used to decompose complex tasks into simpler subtasks and improve the overall performance of the network.
+This type of network has units that feed activity back to other units, except to themselves.
+There are delays on the feedback links, such that all feedback is synchronized.
+Recurrent networks have dynamic behavior.

+Each of these network topologies has its own unique features and can be used for different types of tasks and applications.
+For example, feedforward networks are commonly used for classification tasks, lattice networks are useful for modeling spatial patterns, and recurrent networks are well-suited for processing sequences of data and maintaining information over time.